SolidGeek/RobotVisionMATLAB/README.md

-# RobotVisionKUKA
+# Robot Vision Miniproject 2020
-Using a KUKA robot to assemble LEGO bricks with object detection
+Using RoboDK and MATLAB to simulate a robot to assemble LEGO bricks with color detection